Mexico country brief

 In July 2013, Virgin Australia expanded its partnership arrangements with Delta Airlines (US) to add six Mexican cities to its destinations.
 A bilateral Air Services Agreement was signed in April 2010.

 The 2006 election of Felipe Calderón of the PAN as President continued Fox's economic liberalisation and stable macroeconomic policies.
 Calderón, who won the Presidency by the slimmest margin in Mexican history, campaigned on a platform of improving employment rates, strengthening investment, and tackling growing crime rates.
-He sought to enhance national security through police and judicial reform, and confronted organised crime.
-In the six years of his presidency there were some successes in addressing security concerns but also a high death toll associated with organised crime (estimated at over 60,000), and violence spread beyond the US-border towns to some of Mexico's biggest cities, such as Monterrey.
-He presided over continuing economic stability, implementation of universal health coverage and some improvements to education.
+He sought to enhance national security through police and judicial reform and confronted organised crime.
+In the six years of his presidency there were some successes in addressing security concerns but also a high death toll associated with organised crime (estimated at over 60,000), with violence spreading beyond the US-border towns to some of Mexico's biggest cities, such as Monterrey.
+President Calderón presided over continuing economic stability, implementation of universal health coverage and some improvements to education.

 Enrique Peña Nieto of the PRI won the July 2012 elections and was inaugurated as President in December 2012.
 He identified five key goals for his presidency: improving security and justice; combatting poverty; providing quality education for all; maintaining solid economic growth; and re-positioning Mexico in the world, with a focus on enhancing ties with the Asia-Pacific region.
-Peña Nieto has set out his agenda for meeting these goals in the cross-party “Pact for Mexico” (Pacto por México) which outlines a very ambitious and wide-ranging program of structural and regulatory reforms (95 in total) in sectors including education, energy, fiscal policy, internal security, telecommunications and politics.
-By September 2013, congress had passed legislation for major reforms in the education and telecommunications sectors, the former resulting in large-scale protests.
+Peña Nieto set out his agenda for meeting these goals in the cross-party “Pact for Mexico” (Pacto por México) which outlined a very ambitious and wide-ranging program of structural and regulatory reforms (95 in total) in sectors including education, energy, fiscal policy, internal security, telecommunications and politics.
+By August 2014, congress had passed legislation for major reforms in the education, telecommunications and energy sectors, as well as fiscal and political-electoral reforms.
 Drug-related violence, organised crime and high levels of poverty remain intractable challenges for the Peña Nieto administration.

-According to the IMF, Mexico's economy is ranked 14th in the world in 2013 (only Brazil has a larger GDP among Latin American countries).
+According to the IMF, Mexico's economy was ranked 14th in the world in 2013 (only Brazil has a larger GDP among Latin American countries).
 It is currently one of only two Latin American members of the OECD (the other is Chile).
-Mexico is also one of the WTO members with the greatest number of Free Trade Agreements (it currently has a network of 12 FTAs with 44 countries).
+Mexico is also one of the WTO members with the greatest number of Free Trade Agreements (it currently has a network of 13 FTAs with 45 countries).

 Mexico can attribute its transformation from a highly protected economy to its more open, regionalised and market-based economy of today to widespread trade liberalisation over the past several decades.
 This has encouraged foreign firms to set up plants to take advantage of relatively low labour costs and proximity to the US market.
 Economic activity is increasingly dominated by the private sector, but is characterised by a mixture of modern, export-oriented industry and agriculture, alongside more outmoded sections of the domestic economy.

 Much of Mexico's modern economy has been driven by competition and export opportunities stemming from Mexico's extensive network of Free Trade Agreements (FTAs), covering more than 90 per cent of the country's trade.
-They include FTAs with Chile, the United States and Canada (NAFTA), the European Union; Israel; Colombia; Bolivia; Guatemala, El Salvador and Honduras; Uruguay; the European Free Trade Area (Norway, Iceland, Switzerland and Liechtenstein), Peru and Japan.
-Mexico is currently negotiating an FTA with Brazil, Korea, and Panama, and is a party to the Trans Pacific Partnership negotiations.
+They include FTAs with Chile, the United States and Canada (NAFTA), the European Union; Israel; Colombia; Bolivia; Guatemala, El Salvador and Honduras; Uruguay; the European Free Trade Area (Norway, Iceland, Switzerland and Liechtenstein), Peru, Japan and Panama.
+Mexico is currently negotiating FTAs with Brazil and Korea and is a party to the Trans Pacific Partnership negotiations.
 Mexico is also a founding member of the outward-looking and Asia-oriented Pacific Alliance, a trade liberalising pact between Chile, Colombia, Mexico and Peru.
-Australia became an observer to the Alliance in 2012 and attended the May 2013 Summit in Colombia.
+Australia became an observer to the Alliance in 2012.

 For detailed information on Australia and Mexico's bilateral economic and trade relationship, see our Mexico Fact Sheet [PDF 111 KB]

-Mexico was Australia's largest merchandise trading partner in Latin America in 2012 with two-way trade worth $2.9 billion.
-Australia's merchandise exports to Mexico are valued at over $880 million, dominated by coal.
-Other exports include: aluminium, medicaments, copper ores and concentrates and a growing range of services.
+Mexico was Australia's largest merchandise trading partner in Latin America in 2013 with two-way trade worth $2.5 billion.
+Australia's merchandise exports to Mexico were $393 million, dominated by coal.
+Other exports included medicaments, plastic plates, sheets and film, ores and concentrates and a growing range of services.
 The trade in Australian education and training services has been especially strong and student numbers continue to grow.
-Mexico is Australia's fifth largest education and training market in Latin America.
-In 2012, nearly 1,600 Mexican students were enrolled in Australian educational institutions, most pursuing higher education.
+Mexico is Australia's fourth largest education and training market in Latin America.
+In 2013, around 2,000 Mexican students were enrolled in Australian educational institutions, most pursuing higher education.
 Australian food and wine brands are increasingly on sale in Mexico.
-The stock of Australian investment in Mexico increased by 46 per cent between 2008 and 2011 to over A$3 billion.
+The stock of Australian investment in Mexico increased twenty-five fold between 2009 and 2013 to over A$5.3 billion.

-Imports of merchandise goods from Mexico have increased significantly over the last decade and were valued at $1.9 billion in 2012.
-The major imports from Mexico were lead ores and concentrates, telecom equipment and parts, fertilisers and passenger motor vehicles.
-Mexican investment in Australia has largely been concentrated in private real estate and manufacturing, although one of Mexico's largest food companies, tortilla manufacturer, Gruma, has its factory Mission Foods located in Victoria.
+Imports of merchandise goods from Mexico have increased significantly over the last decade and were valued at $2.1 billion in 2013.
+The major imports from Mexico were telecom equipment and parts, passenger motor vehicles and alcoholic beverages.
+Mexican investment in Australia has largely been concentrated in private real estate and manufacturing, although one of Mexico's largest food companies, tortilla manufacturer Gruma, has its factory Mission Foods located in Victoria.
 In December 2009 Mexican manufacturing company Metalsa, a subsidiary of Grupo Proeza, acquired two manufacturing plants in Melbourne previously owned by Dana Holding Corporation.
 Metalsa manufactures structural components for the light and commercial vehicle markets.

-Mexico is one of the world's most important developing countries and a key economy in Latin America.
+Mexico is a significant regional power and a key economy in Latin America.
 Its size and geographical proximity to the world's largest economy and NAFTA partner, the United States, and very good links to markets in Central and South America, make it an attractive trading partner for Australia.
 Given complementary economic and trade profiles, there are strong prospects for expanding Australia-Mexico trade and investment, particularly under an eventual TPP.

 The energy sector is becoming an increasingly important element of the trade relationship, with the sale of Australian coal to Mexico creating new opportunities for Australian business.
-Expansion of energy and mining-related services also offers strong potential for future growth.
+Reforms to Mexico’s energy sector, which will put an end to state-owned oil giant Pemex’s decades-old monopoly over oil and gas, offer significant opportunities for Australian companies.
+Expansion of mining-related services also offers strong potential for future growth.
 The relationship has grown as Australian companies in a range of industries (mining services and technology, agribusiness, food and beverages, IT, software, biotechnology, automotive parts and education and professional services) enjoy success in Mexico.
 There is potential for new areas such as water management equipment and services, clean technology and environmental services including clean energy.

-Coal is Australia's largest single export to Mexico, with a total value of A$518 million in 2012.
+Coal is Australia's largest single export to Mexico, with a total value of A$116 million in 2013.
 Coal trade with Mexico was enhanced by the Mexican Government's decision in 2002 to remove a 3 per cent tariff from most primary and intermediate goods (including coal) imported from all non-NAFTA sources, which had previously favoured US and Canadian coal exporters.

 Mexico attracts significant foreign direct investment due to NAFTA membership and its generally liberal investment laws.
 The investment environment has improved markedly over the last several decades as a result of domestic reform and the introduction of more simplified procedures, higher ceilings on foreign equity and greater intellectual property protections.
 Australian direct investment in Mexico is modest but growing, and concentrated in mining, consolidated services (linked to finance and leasing arrangements) followed by manufacturing.
 Australian companies with interests in Mexico include Macquarie Capital, Incitec Pivot, Nufarm, Elders, Azure Minerals, Global Resources Corporation (Cloncurry Metals), Worley Parsons, Chep, Spotless Group, QBE Insurance, UGL Equis, TNA Packaging, Securency, CSL, Orica, Boart Longyear, Boral, Howe Leather and Lend Lease.